 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you!

-Our workgroups usually meet once a month for about an hour...check out the workgroups tab to see when each group currently meets, check our calendar, or contact us to let us know when you have availability or where you would like to help!
+Our workgroups usually meet once a month for about an hour...check out the workgroups tab to see when each group currently meets, check our workgroup tab, or contact us to let us know when you have availability or where you would like to help!